WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod12/1201-Recover objects in AD DS.md

 **Results:** After completing this exercise, you will have successfully performed an interactive backup and an authoritative restore of Active Directory Domain System (AD DS).

-## Exercise 2: Recover objects in AD DS
+## Exercise 2: Recover AD DS objects using Active Directory Recycle Bin

 ### Scenario